- Plesk for Linux

 CONFIG_TEXT: Opera cannot verify the identity of the server "XXXX", due to a certificate problem.
 The server could be trying to trick you

 By default, Plesk is using a self-signed certificate that does not have a signature from the trust center.

-Note: If Plesk/WebMail is secured via Let's Encrypt, use hostname/domain name to access it because IP address itself cannot be secured with valid certificate.
+Note: If Plesk/WebMail is secured via Let's Encrypt, use hostname/domain name to access it because IP address itself cannot be secured with a valid certificate.

-- For domain/webmail/alias, it is required to go to Websites and Domains > example.com > Let's Encrypt and proceed with installation.
+- For domain/webmail/alias, it is required to go to Websites and Domains > example.com > Let's Encrypt and proceed with the installation.
 Details are available in the following article:

 How to install SSL certificate for a domain in Plesk

 - For securing Plesk/Mail Server, go to Tools & Settings > SSL/TLS certificates and proceed from there.
 See the details in the following articles:

 How to secure mail server with Let's Encrypt certificate?

 Purchase an SSL certificate signed for IP address/hostname/domain by a trusted center (Certificate Authority) or install Let's Encrypt extension and obtain a free certificate.
 See Administrator's Guide - Getting SSL Certificates for details.